-The benefits of open banking for banks and financial institutions are wide and varied.
+Open banking for banks and financial institutions have wide and varied benefits.
 It creates a larger and more diverse digital offering for them and allows them to develop a range of different products – faster.
-Investing in various aspects of open banking can have a huge upside and many banks have already key areas of use that are worth paying attention to.
+Investing in various aspects of open banking can have a huge upside.
+In fact, many banks have already key areas of use that are worth paying attention to, such as how to digitise customer experience.
 But before we dive into the most popular use cases, let’s answer a couple of questions:

 What is Open Banking?

 Open banking allows banks and other financially regulated institutions to more easily access the financial data of customers.
 The exchange of data is facilitated through APIs or Application Programming Interfaces.
 This is a set of computer programmes which make it easier for various banks and financial services to communicate with each other.

 The goal is to improve current and develop new features, which can drive down costs or generate revenue.
 All of which can be closely linked to different financial products.

 It essentially provides customers with greater access to a range of financial services from a larger number of providers.
 This led to the rise of numerous fintechs, while the established financial industry is also providing new open banking use cases.

 This greatly benefits customers.
 For instance, it can allow them to bring all their accounts and products into one interface, giving them an overview of their finances and allowing providers to work out which products are best suited to them.

 PSD2 is a European regulation that came into force in January 2018.
 Its purpose was to increase security in electronic payments and competition across Europe.
 To do this, it encouraged the use of APIs.
 Today, these APIs can be used by established financial players, but also new fintechs and tech companies like Apple and Google.